quiltdata/examples/athena_cfn/README.md

 Note that this process assumes you have already:
 * added the relevant S3 bucket to the Quilt registry
+* added that bucket to a Policy for the Role from (I)
 * created at least one package in that bucket

 ### A. Get link for athena-bucket-cfn